 Empires of Light

-The gripping history of electricity and how the fateful collision of Edison, Tesla, and Westinghouse left the world utterly transformed.
+The gripping history of The War of the Currents and how the fateful collision of Edison, Tesla, and Westinghouse left the world utterly transformed.

 While working on my histories of the South Bronx and illegal drugs in America, I became fascinated with the Gilded Age, the era after the Civil War when our horse-and-buggy world of farming and small merchants was swiftly giving way to vast railroads, big cities, amazing new technologies, venal political bosses, and evermore powerful corporations.